 For a group of kids, a fun game to play is Walking Warriors.
 To play this, instruct the children stand in a circle and start in Warrior I. While in the pose, walk around the class in a big circle in pace with your friends and breath.
 Use a chime, whistle, or other auditory commands to instruct the children to shift into Warrior II and Reverse Warrior.

 First, start in Warrior I.

-Hold this pose for a few breaths and say, “I am powerful.”
+Hold this pose for a few breaths and say, “I stand in my power.”